pkeen/TasteMate/README.md

 # TasteMate - A restaurant finder app using Yelp API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Project Outline
+A restarant rating and reviews app using Yelp Fusion API.
+Search for restaurants in your local area.

 ## Tools Used
 * React
 * Material UI
 * Yelp Fusion API

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features
+* Location based - search

+## Future Work
+* Add google map API to restaurants
+* Allow users to add reviews

 ## Available Scripts